 How To Price Online Courses

-Based on me and my teams’ collective experience of working with hundreds of online institutes who have launched thousands of courses, here are the pro tips on how to price online courses without letting the forces of pricing control you.
+Based on my and my teams’ collective experience of working with hundreds of online institutes that have launched thousands of courses, here are the pro tips on how to price online courses without letting the forces of pricing control you.

 Be clear about your strategy